jramiresbrito/ai-document-expert/README.md

 1. Load and split the PDF into chunks
 2. Generate embeddings for each chunk using the local HuggingFace model
 3. Store the vectors in Neo4j
-4. Run similarity searches against predefined questions
+4. Run predefined questions through the AI agent
+5. Save answers to the `answers/` folder

 For development with hot reload: